kazcare/quizalanche/README.md

 <a></a>
 ## Credits

-I would like to inform you all that this project (Quizalanche) is built for **educational purpose** only and I have rendered the following items and information from different resources.
+I would like to inform you all that this project (Quizalanche) is built for **educational purpose** only.
+I have rendered the following items and information from different resources.
 I would like to thank all of these resources for helping me completing my project.

 <a></a>
 ### Content